TLeconte/acarsdec/README.md

 #### Raspberry Pi builds

-It seems that the compile option `-march=native` may be problematic on Raspberry Pi.

-In that case, one can use the following cmake parameter instead in the above procedure:
+In case the compile option `-march=native` doesn't work correctly on Raspberry Pi, the following cmake parameter can be used instead in the above procedure:

  * for PI 2B : `-DCMAKE_C_FLAGS="-mcpu=cortex-a7 -mfpu=neon-vfpv4"`
  * for PI 3B : `-DCMAKE_C_FLAGS="-mcpu=cortex-a53 -mfpu=neon-fp-armv8"`